AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/06.low-level-settings/docs.en.md

    **pref.vpn.ipv4.bypass**

-If true - AdGuard will add a special IPv4 route to simply bypass it.
+If true, VPN will be configured to bypass all the IPv4 traffic.

    **pref.vpn.ipv6.bypass**

-If true - AdGuard will add a special IPv6 route to simply bypass it.
+If true, VPN will be configured to bypass all the IPv6 traffic.

    **pref.vpn.ipv6.disable**